darbyluv2code/hibernate-advanced-development-techniques/appendix/migrate-hibernate-5-to-hibernate-7.md

 ---

-By following these steps, you will successfully migrate your project to Hibernate 7.1.
+By following these steps, you will successfully migrate your project to Hibernate 7.1. :smile:

 ---